jamie-pate/concourse-resources/gerrit/README.md

 * `fetch_url`: A URL to the Gerrit git repository where the given revision can be found.
 Overrides `fetch_protocol`.

+* `skip_submodules`: A list of submodules to skip when checking out

 ### `out`

 The given revision is updated with the given message and/or label(s).